bookofproofs/bookofproofs.github.io/_sources/history/18th-century/condorcet.md

 * Condorcet was now undertaking research on the integral calculus and he produced a memoir which was refereed by Alexis Claude Clairaut and Alexis Fontaine.
 * They saw much potential in the young Condorcet, but rejected the paper with, however, encouragement and advice on how he should proceed.
 * In 1765 Condorcet's memoir Essai sur le calcul intégral Ⓣ(Essay on the integral calculus) was submitted to the Académie des Sciences and refereed by d'Alembert and Étienne Bézout who reported positively on 22 May 1765.
-* fully resolves this general problem: "Given a differential equation of a given order, which contains as many variables as one wishes, determine whether this equation, in the state in which it is proposed, admits, or does not admit, an integral of an immediately lower degree."
+* He fully resolves this general problem: "Given a differential equation of a given order, which contains as many variables as one wishes, determine whether this equation, in the state in which it is proposed, admits, or does not admit, an integral of an immediately lower degree."
 The solution he gives of this problem, in addition to having the merit of utility, has the merit of elegance and of generality.
 * The work announces the greatest talents, and those most worthy of being stimulated by the approval of the Academy.
 * In the acknowledgements he thanks Alexis Fontaine for his "kindness to communicate to me, before the printing of his Memoirs, the fundamental Theorem which is found there on page 24."
 He also notes connections of his work on difference equations to results of d'Alembert in his memoir Recherches sur Differens Points Importans du Systeme du Monde Ⓣ(Research on different important points of the world system) (1754-56) and to Euler in his Institutions Calculi Differentialis Ⓣ(Differential calculus methods) (1755).
 * As a result of this memoir and a series of other mathematics papers he published at this time, Condorcet was elected to the Académie des Sciences in 1769.
 * Around this time he was a frequent visitor to Julie de Lespinasse's salon which she had opened on the rue de Belle Chasse in 1764.
 * Condorcet would have deep mathematical discussions with d'Alembert who was living in Julie de Lespinasse's salon.
-* filled with sublime and fruitful ideas which could have furnished material for several works.
 * However, here is a new application of these series, more important, in my opinion, than any that we have already made.
 * Soon after the publication of his 1772 work, Condorcet met Anne Robert Jacques Turgot (1727-1781), a French economist, in Julie de Lespinasse's salon.
 * Turgot had become an administrator under Louis XV and was appointed Controller General of Finances in August 1774 under Louis XVI.